 But since we are brave and fear nothing, and since our food is one of the reasons to visit Italy, to book an Italy tour, or even better, to book one of the most mouthwatering Italy food tours, here is our simple list of the most famous Italian food and traditional dishes you should try during your vacation.
 From a delicious pasta dish to a traditional Italian cake, get ready to gain some weight and find some yummy Italy souvenirs to bring home with you.

 Make sure you read our article on the habits and etiquette of eating in Italy.

 Lazio – Food to eat in Rome and Lazio region

-This dish falls into the other big umbrella category of Italian dishes commonly known as pasta.
-Made with San Marzano tomato sauce, guanciale, chilli pepper, a tiny little of white wine, olive oil, salt and black pepper, and a sprinkle of pecorino cheese on top, bucatini all’amatriciana is best combined with pasta such as bucatini, spaghetti, and rigatoni.
+This dish falls into the big umbrella category of Italian dishes commonly known as pasta.
+Made with San Marzano tomato sauce, guanciale, chili pepper, a tiny little white wine, olive oil, salt and black pepper, and a sprinkle of pecorino cheese on top, bucatini all’amatriciana is best combined with pasta such as bucatini, spaghetti, and rigatoni.

 Some of the best restaurants for this dish are Armando al Pantheon (Salita de’ Crescenzi 31) and Felice a Testaccio (Via Mastro Giorgio 29).

 Spaghetti cacio e pepe, famous Italian food from Rome

 If you are still wondering what to eat in Italy, in Rome don’t miss the delicious tonnarelli cacio e pepe.
 At first sight, it might seem the easiest recipe ever.
 Only after you try to make it on your own you will know you might have drawn too hasty conclusions.